-Facebook’s News Feed has recently gone through some major changes that will ultimately affect businesses, big and small.
-In a Facebook post dated January 11, 2018, Mark Zuckerberg explained that he built Facebook as a way to “help people stay connected” but “public content — posts from businesses, brands, and media — is crowding out the personal moments that lead us to connect more with each other.”
+In the following article we'll explain the 6 ways to slay Facebook's new algorithm.
+Facebook's News Feed has recently gone through some major changes that will ultimately affect businesses, big and small.
+In a Facebook post dated January 11, 2018, Mark Zuckerberg explained that he built Facebook as a way to "help people stay connected" but "public content -- posts from businesses, brands, and media -- is crowding out the personal moments that lead us to connect more with each other."

 "At times, Facebook is looking like Myspace, as it's overcrowded, and my guess is other internal metrics show that usage is not tracking the right way.
 The impact of the News Feed (algorithm change) will be positive for user experience but terrible for brands, publishers, and other third-party players." - Chris Cunningham, President, Unacast

 Zuckerberg agrees.
 He explained that the imbalance happened because brands create public content more often than people make personal posts -- and he wants to change it.
 "The first changes you'll see will be in News Feed, where you can expect to see more from your friends, family, and groups," explains Zuckerberg.
 "As we roll this out, you'll see less public content like posts from businesses, brands and media.
 And the public content you see more will be held to the same standard -- it should encourage meaningful interactions between people."
 In other words, for public content to get the same News Feed ranking as personal posts, it will need to start conversations instead of simply generating likes or comments.

 "Stop any engagement baiting in your posts now--the kind of posts that say, 'Like this for yes, angry for no,' and so on.
 They won't work." - Blaise Grimes-Viorrt, Chief Services Officer for The Social Element